 Durvasula is clearly an expert on the subject, and this book is full of great insights on how to deal with narcissists in your life.
-She reminds us that insecurity is at the core of narcissism, and as the subtitle promises, gives us tips on how to stay sane amidst the chaos these individuals create.
+She reminds us that insecurity is at the core of narcissism, and as the subtitle promises, she gives us tips on staying sane amidst the chaos these individuals create.

 She does not sugarcoat what optimists and people who believe in fairness need to do to protect themselves from the toxicity of being around a narcissist.
 She reminds us throughout the book that life isn’t fair and that “there are no exceptions to narcissism — everyone gets hurt.”

-I listened to this as an audiobook, and while I got a lot from it, I’d recommend reading this one in hardcopy if you are able.
-The citations were a little tedious in audiobook form, and it was hard to skip to the chapters that relate directly to the reason you sought out the book.
+I listened to this as an audiobook, and while I got a lot from it, I’d recommend reading this one in hard copy if you are able.
+The citations were a little tedious in audiobook form, and it was hard to skip to the chapters directly related to why you sought out the book.

 Despite my challenges with the format, it was one of the better books I’ve read on the subject of narcissism.
 Years after reading the book I still find myself referring to its helpful reminders such as “stop handing over your kindness to a narcissist.”